 Customer Development Bookshelf: Books about CustDev

-For a deeper understanding and better focus, it is smart to reread the best books on customer development out there.
+For a deeper understanding and better focus, it is smart to reread the best books which define customer development.
 They will help you to learn the true value of this process and will provide you with practical tips.

 The Four Steps to the Epiphany by Steve Blank